Published on:

 New laws in Maryland have enabled victims of child sexual abuse to bring civil lawsuits against churches, schools, and other negligent third parties even decades after the sexual abuse occurred.
 This has prompted a wave of sex abuse lawsuits in Maryland and victims are expected to receive billions in settlement compensation over the coming years.

 On this page, our Maryland sex abuse lawyers will look at the legal basis for civil sex abuse lawsuits.
-We will also discuss some of the various types of categories of sex abuse lawsuits currently being filed.
+We will also discuss some of the various categories of sex abuse lawsuits currently being filed.
 Finally, we will examine the potential settlement value of sex abuse cases in Maryland.

 Our Maryland sex abuse lawyers are taking abuse cases.
 Contact us at 888-322-3010 or contact us online for a free case evaluation.